-The US bumped the UK from the 10th spot on the list in 2017.
-According to the US Geological Survey, total potash production for the US was worth $400 million in 2017, which represents a 25-percent decrease from the previous year.
+The US bumped the UK from the 10th spot on the list in 2017 and continued to hold onto the spot in 2018.
+According to the USGS, total potash production for the US was worth US$400 million in 2017, which represents a 25-percent decrease from the previous year.
 Production came mostly from Southeastern New Mexico and Utah.

-The country put out 480,000 MT of potash for the year, a relatively steep drop from 2014, when it put out 850,000 MT of the mineral.
+The country put out 500,000 MT of potash for the year, a relatively steep drop from 2014, when it put out 850,000 MT of the mineral.
 The center of US potash production is New Mexico, where four mines are operated by two companies; Utah also has three potash operations.
-US potash goes largely to the fertilizer industry, with leftover output finding its way to the chemical and industrial sectors.
+US potash goes largely to the fertilizer industry, which in turn uses the fertilizer to increase crop production and yields, as well as improve soil health and add in crop water retention.
+Any leftover potash output is used in the chemical and industrial sectors.

 Now that you know more about potash production, click here for more articles on this space.